ngntrgduc/Batch-page-loader/README.md

 |:---:|:---:|
 |![](/images/page.png) | ![](/images/options.png) |

-This extension can open link when you click on it and multiple links when you click on the group name.
+This extension can open a link when you click on it and multiple links when you click on the group name.
 Time-saver.

 ## How to use
-Open the extension's Options page, paste your link with the following format:
+Open the extension's Options page, and paste your link with the following format:

 ```
 <name> | <link>
 ```

 When you want to open the link, click on the name of it.
-If you want to group multiple links together, put the group name in the following format:
+If you want to group multiple links, put the group name in the following format:

 ```
 # <group name>